 The Spot, available for $130, is different.
 It’s a beautiful, rounded piece of hardware that is somehow sleek, cute, and fun at the same time.
 It’s Amazon’s best-looking Echo device to date.

 We got our hands on the device to test the functionality, and found ourselves glancing over at the device not just to catch the time, but admire its beauty as well.
 But how does it perform as an Echo device?

 Spot on: beauty and brains

 The Echo Spot – available in white or black – is about four inches by four inches in size and has a 2.5-inch screen.
 It weighs 14.8 ounces, and looks a bit like a high-tech softball cut in half.
-It does all the things the other Echoes do — controlling your smart home devices, making calls, and telling you who the 12th president of the United States is (answer: Zachary Taylor).
+It does all the things the other Echoes do — control your smart home devices, make calls, and tell you who the 12th president of the United States is (answer: Zachary Taylor).

 Amazon created a beautiful, rounded piece of hardware that is somehow sleek, cute, and fun at the same time.

 To use it, just plug it in.
 After a short boot time, Alexa says the device is ready for setup.
 If you haven’t already downloaded the Amazon Alexa app, you’ll need to.
 If you already have an Alexa App, connecting your device to it is extremely easy – just open the app, sign in to your Amazon account, and the device will automatically sync.

 When you turn on the device, you’ll have to manually turn on the microphone by pushing the button on top.
 The display screen is clear, and the default screen is an analog clock.
 Like the Echo Show, you can use your finger to pull down a menu from the top of the screen.
 From there you can adjust brightness, turn on do not disturb, or access the settings menu.